JuanPabloYL/glamora/README.md

 - The layout and user interface are designed to be intuitive and user-friendly.
 - React is used for creating reusable components and managing the state, especially for the shopping cart.
-- TailwindCSS enables me to quickly design a responsive, modern-looking interface.
 - The Makeup API is used to fetch makeup product data, such as product names, descriptions, prices, and images.

-## 📞 Contact

-If you'd like to reach out for collaborations or inquiries, feel free to contact me through [LinkedIn](https://www.linkedin.com/in/yourprofile) or via email at `your.email@example.com`.

----

-Thank you for exploring **Glamora**!
-I hope you enjoy the experience and the makeup products featured on the site.